 In the early years at school, an emphasis is placed on the acquisition of appropriate literacy and numeracy skills.
 As skills develop, children increasingly use their literacy and mathematical skills as tools to support their deeper learning.

 Children developing agency in their learning is an integral part of St Clair School.
-This is promoted through our Action Stations (junior), Learning Hubs (middle) and Elective (senior) programmes, where children are given the skills and opportunities to lead their learning, and have a say in what, where and how they learn.
+This is promoted through our Pōhewa Time (Takutai - Years 1-2), Learning Hubs (Ngaru - years 3-4) and Elective (Tahatū - years 5-6) programmes, where children are given the skills and opportunities to lead their learning, and have a say in what, where and how they learn.

 An Integrated Approach

 "Almost everyone has had occasion to look back upon his school days and wonder what has become of the knowledge he was supposed to have amassed during his years of schooling… but it was so segregated when it was acquired and hence is so disconnected from the rest of experience, that is it not available under the actual conditions of life" (Dewey 1938, cited in Beane, 1997, p.6).

 Integration of the curriculum is an important part of St Clair School's approach to the delivery of the New Zealand Curriculum.
 This approach supports and extends literacy and mathematical skills as children utilise the '3-Rs' to broaden their understanding of the world.
 We believe that an integrated approach not only provides meaningful learning opportunities for children but also enables the school to fulfil its legal requirements as outlined in the National Education Goals and National Administration Guidelines, as well as fulfill its Charter goals and obligations.
 The school's success in delivering high quality learning opportunities to all students is reflected in our past Education Review Office (ERO) reports.